mattserves/CMPLXSYS530/Assignment4.md

 5. Step 5 - Companies offer jobs to students based on available openings
 6. Step 6 - Students evaluate job offers and rank them based on preferences
 7. Step 7 - Students accept/decline job offers and inform companies of decision
+8. Step 8 - Model stops, and parameters are assessed

+I'm still working out the code for the interaction sequence.
+The biggest question is how to handle the interaction calculations.
+I envision creating a 2D array that stores student's desirability for each company interacted with, based on region and industry preference.
+A similar array would be created for each company's desirability of each student interacted with.
+There would be a sorting procedure (step 2 for students, step 4 for companies)

+I'm also putting thought into the predetermined recruiting strategies.
+I'm thinking that one could be for companies to only target universities in their region.
+Another might be only target top 10/25/50/100 schools.

+The acceptance decision procedure would identify the company highest on their desired list, check to see if there was an offer, check to make sure the job meets the salary and bonus requirements, and accepts the job.
+Otherwise, the student would move on to the next company on the list.

+I also have to figure out how to deal with the student that receives an offer from a company and turns it down.
+Are they eligible to receive another offer?
+My approach will probably to make them ineligible.

 &nbsp;
 ### 4) Model Parameters and Initialization

 The model will be initialized by creating 24,500 students (the number of comp sci/computer engineering graduates in 2016) and 1,000 companies.
 It will create global parameters to track beginning and ending number of job openings, along with number of student-company interactions.
-A list to track whether students have accepted job offers will be initialized to False
+A list to track whether students have accepted job offers will be initialized to False.

 The initialization code is as follows